myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-05-08T12:29:59.079Z
+>
+> I didn’t think they would publish the illustration.
+If they use a lot of illustrations, I would change it to "Picture"

+---

+> Shinya Kato 🌮 @shinyakato.dev 2024-05-08T12:21:21.341Z
+>
+> This bot is completely automated and there is no way to tell if this is an illustration or not when this bot works

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-05-08T08:58:41.592Z
 >
 > Investment in Southeast Asia will undoubtedly bring great returns in the future